Yasashari/C4-contest/README.md

 Therefore, if the element is smaller than that, the EVM must use more operations in order to reduce the size of the element from 32 bytes to the desired size.

-There are 1 instances of this issue:
+There is 1 instance of this issue:

 	File: contracts/contract/BaseAbstract.sol